juanantonio284/latex_notes/latex_a_primer/2_the_document.md

 Each sectioning command also has a "starred" version which does not produce numbers; thus `\section*{name}` has the same effect as `\section{name}`, but produces no number for this section.

 Paragraphs and subparagraphs do not have numbers, and they have run-in headings.
-These sections can actually have several paragraphs of text within them.
+The names `\paragraph` and `\subparagraph` are unfortunate, since they denote units that are often composed of several paragraphs; they have been retained for historical reasons.
 (Subparagraphs have an additional indentation.)

 You may have noted that LATEX has a specific format for typesetting the section headings, such as the font used, the positioning, the vertical space before and after the heading and so on.
 All